 In early 2009, in the wake of the greatest financial crisis since the Great Depression, the President and Congress scrambled to find ways to stabilize and to begin to grow the economy again.
 Out of this turmoil came the American Reinvestment and Recovery Act (ARRA), a bill designed to preserve and create jobs during a deep recession, and to provide investment in infrastructure, energy, and science.
 Among its many policy objectives, one provision of the Act committed to a dramatic reduction of energy consumption in residential buildings by 2017.
 Progress in advancing energy codes has been slow, but still the clock keeps ticking.

-If you were among the nearly fifty professionals that joined us from across the country for the first Habitat X webinar of 2016, Programs and Codes That Work, you likely confirmed your suspicions – compliance with energy codes in most jurisdictions is far, far below what it should be.
+If you were among the nearly fifty professionals that joined us from across the country for the recent Habitat X webinar, Programs and Codes That Work, you likely confirmed your suspicions – compliance with energy codes in most jurisdictions is far, far below what it should be.

 You may have also learned how The Compliance Project will help address the problem.
 Beginning in February, we will engage homeowners on the issue through select social media outlets.
 With scandals in the transportation sector in recent focus, we plan to provoke similar inquiry into how new homes often “cheat” their occupants when it comes to energy codes – and subject them to greater energy, health, and environmental costs than they bargained for.
 Our outreach will direct readers to resources that help them understand how code compliance fits into the purchase and maintenance of their homes.